favreje/price-card-frontend-mentor/README.md

 ### Continued development

-This solution is a very basic, static Webpage.
-I'll enhance it going foward to incorporate responsive design and flex boxes.
+This solution is a very basic, static Webpage, with only minimum responsive design features.
+I'll enhance it going forward to incorporate responsive flex boxes.

 ## Author
 Jeffrey Favret